DesignQuench/thirst/README.md

 ## Installation: CSS only
 ![Bower Package](http://img.shields.io/badge/bower%20install-phoenixui-2ecc71.svg?style=flat)
-Even though it's not done yet, you can still install it.

 Copy and paste this into Terminal.
 You must have Node, npm, and Git.

 bower install pheonixui